JohnStephens1/4Focus/README.md

-## Blurb
-A simple and elegant tool to remove unwanted distractions from unused monitors.

 ## Introduction
 4Focus is a simple tool aimed to increase focus by reducing distractions, with the goal to provide maximum user-friendliness by providing a simple but efficient surface to interact with.